Chart Color Schemes

 Howard ranks among the oldest 10% of areas nationwide

-The median age in Howard is 56 years, which is significantly higher than Rest of Qld's average of 41 years and considerably older than the national norm of 38 years.
-Compared to the Rest of Qld average, the 65-74 cohort is notably over-represented at 19.2% in Howard, while the 35-44 age group is under-represented at 6.6%.
-This concentration of the 65-74 age group is well above the national average of 9.4%.
-Between the 2021 Census and the present, the 75 to 84 age group has grown from 10.4% to 12.8%, while the 25 to 34 cohort increased from 6.0% to 7.2%.
-Conversely, the 65 to 74 cohort has declined from 20.7% to 19.2% and the 45 to 54 age group dropped from 12.2% to 10.9%.
-By 2041, Howard is expected to see notable shifts in its age composition, with the 85+ age cohort projected to expand substantially by 77 people (127%), reaching a total of 138 individuals.
+The median age in Howard is 56, which is significantly higher than Rest of Qld's average of 41 and considerably older than the national norm of 38.
+Compared to the Rest of Qld average, the 65 - 74 cohort is notably over-represented at 19.2% locally, while the 35 - 44 year-olds are under-represented at 6.6%.
+This concentration of the 65 - 74 age group is well above the national average of 9.4%.
+Between the 2021 Census and present, the 75 to 84 age group has grown from 10.4% to 12.8%, while the 25 to 34 cohort increased from 6.0% to 7.2%.
+Conversely, the 65 to 74 cohort has declined from 20.7% to 19.2%, and the 5 to 14 group dropped from 9.2% to 7.9%.
+By 2041, Howard is expected to see notable shifts in its age composition.
+The 85+ age cohort is projected to expand substantially, increasing by 75 people (124%) from 61 to 137.
 Notably, the combined 65+ age groups will account for 69% of total population growth, reflecting the area's aging demographic profile.
-Conversely, both the 5 to 14 and 15 to 24 age groups are expected to see reduced numbers.
+In contrast, the 15 to 24 group is projected to contract by 11 residents.